Traditional Apricot Pie: These fuzzy golden globes are now in season

 Carefully fill pastry with apricot mixture; top with dabs of butter

-Roll out top crust pie pastry; place carefully over fruit, edges hanging over lip
+Carefully place top crust over fruit; edges hanging over lip of pan

 Brush top with beaten egg yolk; sprinkle liberally with sparkling sugar